Polynomials with core entropy zero: Introduction

 to the Hausdorff dimension of the set $\mathscr{B}(f) \subseteq \mathbb{S}^1$ of biaccessible angles (see \cite{Tio15, BS17}).
 It is proved in \cite[Proposition 2.11]{BS17} that the main molecule $\Mol_2$ is precisely the locus of parameters with $\Hdim \mathscr{B}(f) = 0$.
 Therefore, the equivalence between (1) and (2) for quadratic polynomials is also immediately obtained from these known results.

-\item For real quadratic polynomial, the equivalence between (1) and (2) is also proved in \cite{Dou95}, where it is shown that the core entropy is positive exactly beyond the Feigenbaum point.
+\item For real quadratic polynomials, the equivalence between (1) and (2) is also proved in \cite{Dou95}, where it is shown that the core entropy is positive exactly beyond the Feigenbaum point.
 This argument also works, together with the monotonicity on {\em veins} proved in \cite{Tio15}, to prove the equivalence of (1) and (2) in general.
 Our approach is different from the above proofs, which allows us to generalize to higher degrees.

-\item In degree $2$, the core entropy function is intimately related to the topological structure of the Mandelbrot set.
-For higher degrees, the topology of the connected locus is more mysterious.
-It is suggested in \cite{GT21} that the core entropy may be a useful tool to define and investigate the hierarchical structure of the connectedness locus.
+\item It is suggested in \cite{GT21} that the core entropy may be a useful tool to define and investigate the hierarchical structure of the connectedness locus.
 Theorem \ref{thm:A} gives a precise connection between the core entropy and the parameter space for higher degrees.